 Facilities

-The Rehabilitation Research Laboratory is located at the GF Strong Rehab Centre and is a part of the Vancouver Coastal Health Research Institute.
+The Rehabilitation Research Program (RRP) is located at the GF Strong Rehab Centre and is a part of the Vancouver Coastal Health Research Institute.
 The GF Strong Centre is a key provider of rehabilitation services in British Columbia and is renowned for its clinical programs in Acquired Brain Injury (stroke, traumatic brain injury) and Spinal Cord Injury.
-The Rehabilitation Research Lab serves as a multi-user, interdisciplinary core facility dedicated to excellence in rehabilitation research.
+The Rehabilitation Research Program serves as a multi-user, interdisciplinary core facility dedicated to excellence in rehabilitation research.
 This environment allows access to stroke and spinal cord injury patients and clinicians who are relevant to the trainees’ work.

 • Open area for evaluation of motor performance and functional tasks